kochb/newrelic-clojure-bug/README.md

     lein run
     wget localhost:8000

-A 500 error will be returned, but data will no longer be reported.

-It's not just errors, that's just an easy way to demo the problem.
-No data is reported to New Relic at all.
+You should get a successful response, but data will not be reported to new relic for this request.